gsi-upm/senpy/docs/installation.rst

 Docker Image
 ************
-Build the image or use the pre-built one: ``docker run -ti -p 5000:5000 gsiupm/senpy --host 0.0.0.0 --default-plugins``.
+Build the image or use the pre-built one:

+    ``docker run -ti -p 5000:5000 gsiupm/senpy --host 0.0.0.0 --default-plugins``

-To add custom plugins, add a volume and tell senpy where to find the plugins: ``docker run -ti -p 5000:5000 -v <PATH OF PLUGINS>:/plugins gsiupm/senpy --host 0.0.0.0 --default-plugins -f /plugins``
+To add custom plugins, add a volume and tell senpy where to find the plugins:

+    ``docker run -ti -p 5000:5000 -v <PATH OF PLUGINS>:/plugins gsiupm/senpy --host 0.0.0.0 --default-plugins -f /plugins``

+Note: There is a Senpy version for python2 too.

+    ``docker run -ti -p 5000:5000 gsiupm/senpy-python2.7 --host 0.0.0.0 --default-plugins``